001Sagar/Task_Management_System/README.md

 For detailed information on how to use the API, refer to the API documentation.
 You can access the documentation at: `http://localhost:3000/docs`

 ### Database Schema :
-You have to create a Database in your Postgresql which is `Tasks` then you have to createa table name `Task` the create a schema which is
+You have to create a Database in your Postgresql which is `Tasks` then you have to createa table name `Tasks` the create a schema which is
 `create table Task(task_id int not null Primary key, task_name varchar not null,description varchar not null)` .
 Then, You have successfully create the database